NitroxNinja/orbiterAll/Documentation/Competitive_Robot_Design.md

 The development of educational competition robots started with Dr.Woodie Flowers at MIT, where he made a class which later evolved to what we know as the "FIRST Robotics Competition" or FRC for short, in 1992.
 Later, other competitions like VEX Robotics Competition (VRC) started.
 As a result, generations of high schoolers have made robots that would compete against each other in a game that would be designed every year- each game featuring some unique challenges to score more points than the opposing alliance to win.
 In my yapping session, I will talk about my experiences in VRC, since I have the most expertise on that.

-My writing serves to for a newer person to get a general basis on what a robot designed-to-win may look like and will glance through technical details and/or validation mathematics that often is very difficult to generalize for one single team. - By me.
+My writing serves to for a newer person to get a general basis on what a robot designed-to-win may look like and will glance through technical details and/or validation mathematics that often is very difficult to generalize for a singular team. - By me.

 ## The Competition